ngocmphan/arbres_publics/README.md

 * Are the number of trees sufficient in general for Montreal area as a whole?
 * Compare sufficiency by area.

+### Conclusion
+* Please refer to Project Report Final.pdf file for the results.
+* Please refer to the Choropleth maps (.html files) for the visualization deliverable.